DisableGraphics/endless-sky-thrower/README.md

 # endless-sky-thrower
 Endless Sky Launcher made with GTK

+The name is a joke, since it's a launcher